Can a Trustee Be a Beneficiary?

-Roee Kaufman, Partner at Keystone Law Group, discusses how to prevent problems when the trustee of a will is also a beneficiary.
+Roee Kaufman, partner at Keystone Law Group, discusses how to prevent problems when the trustee of a trust is also a beneficiary.
 Read the complete article below for more details.
 Click the YouTube Channel subscribe button to be notified when new videos are published.

-Perhaps the trustee, who also is a beneficiary, is a child of the settlor and has a contentious relationship with one of their siblings, another beneficiary of the trust.
-Will the trustee be able to remain impartial in trust matters concerning their sibling beneficiary?
-Perhaps the trustee is slated to inherit real property from the trust.
+Perhaps the trustee, who also is a beneficiary, is a child of the trust creator (called the settlor, grantor or trustor).
+She has a contentious relationship with one of her siblings, another beneficiary of the trust.
+Can the trustee remain impartial in trust matters concerning her sibling beneficiary?
+Perhaps the trustee stands to inherit real property from the trust.
 Would it be fair for the trustee to use trust funds to make repairs on the property?
-Perhaps the trustee is in need of money, so they borrow trust funds.
-Is the trustee entitled to borrow money from a trust?
+Perhaps the trustee is in need of money, so she is considering borrowing trust funds.
+Can a trustee withdraw money from a trust?

-So can a trustee also be a beneficiary?
-The short answer is yes, but the trustee will have to be exceedingly careful to never engage in any actions that would constitute a breach of trust, including placing their personal interests above those of the other beneficiaries.
+Given the complexities that can arise when the trustee is a beneficiary, it’s natural to wonder: Can a trustee also be a beneficiary?
+The short answer is yes, but the trustee will have to be extremely careful to never engage in any actions that would constitute a breach of trust, including placing their personal interests above those of the other beneficiaries.
 Trustees are fiduciaries, which means that they have an absolute duty of loyalty to all the beneficiaries.
-They are required to be impartial and avoid conflicts of interest.
+They are required to be impartial and avoid conflicts of interest when carrying their trustee responsibilities.

 Who Can Be a Trustee?

 In California, there are very few requirements surrounding who can be a trustee.
-They include:
+The requirements are:

 - You must be 18 years of age or older.